Ghana: An Acclaimed Christian Country With No Christian Philosophy. Pt #Two

 How can a nation claim deep Christian identity while the poor struggle for justice, merit is sacrificed for connections, and public resources are distributed through favoritism and political patronage?
 How can Christianity flourish outwardly while moral discipline collapses inwardly?

 Our politics has increasingly become transactional.
-Public discourse has become heavily partisan.
-Even families and institutions are now infected by systems of nepotism, tribalism, cronyism, and favoritism where loyalty to bloodline, ethnicity, political affiliation, or personal networks supersedes competence, integrity, and national development.
+Public discourse has become deeply partisan.
+Even families, churches, and institutions are gradually being infected by systems of nepotism, tribalism, cronyism, and favoritism, where loyalty to bloodline, ethnicity, political affiliation, or personal networks supersedes competence, integrity, and national development.

-Christianity without Christian philosophy becomes empty religious performance.
+Christianity without Christian philosophy eventually becomes empty religious performance.

 Osɔfo Nii Naate Atswele Agbo Nartey